Deadline: 18 May 2021

 The curatorial internship at CCT is aimed at developing learning opportunities within the fields of art administration, curatorship, cataloguing and research.
 The focus of the internship will be in the following areas, amongst others:

-• Contributing to public engagement activities, including monthly Art & Justice tours, tours with Court staff and guests, openings and events.
+- Contributing to public engagement activities, including monthly Art & Justice tours, tours with Court staff and guests, and exhibition openings;

 WHO IS ELIGIBLE TO APPLY